ryanjbaxter/ryanjbaxter.github.io/_posts/2016-10-20-manual-feign-clients.md

 ~~~

 In this example we are creating two Feign Clients from the same interface,
 `FooClient.class`, which are using two different request interceptors.
-Doing
 Doing this with the `@FeignClient` annotation plus configuration would not be possible,
 so in this case we need to create the clients using the Feign APIs.